NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Grandmother Spider - Minor Boon.md

-**Minor Boon:** Grandmother Spider rescues your prank from the jaws of failure.
+Grandmother Spider rescues your prank from the jaws of failure.

 Once, when you would fail a Deception check, you critically succeed instead.

 Grandmother Spider typically grants this boon for deceptions that are necessary for an interesting or consequential prank.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*